The Greens NSW believe:

 Judicial Process and Sentencing

-35. Support distinct criminal justice policies in relation to Aboriginal and Torres Strait Islander people, developed in a collaborative way, with members of those communities.
+36. Support distinct criminal justice policies in relation to First Nations people, developed in a collaborative way, with members of those communities.

 Prisons and Rehabilitation